mattapet/flow-to-ts-vscode-runner/README.md

 ### Converting directories

 Converts all within the specified directory Flow files from Flow to Typescript recursively.
+Files with `.jsx` extension will generate `.tsx` files.

 **Requirements:**